ClickCease

 California Appellate Court Holds Amazon Responsible for Exploding Hoverboard

-Warehouse workers have filed a proposed an employee class action alleging that Amazon violated state law in Colorado by failing to pay warehouse workers for time spent undergoing COVID-19 screenings before clocking in at work.
+Warehouse workers have proposed a class action alleging that Amazon violated state law in Colorado by failing to pay them for time spent undergoing COVID-19 screenings before clocking in at work.

 According to a Reuters news report, Jennifer Vincenzetti, who worked at two Amazon warehouses in Colorado Springs, filed the proposed class action in federal court, claiming that the company made workers wait long to answer questions and check their temperatures.